KeisGSmit/5IngredientFoods/testing.md

     - Form now submits correct data to the right collection

 5. Rendering recipe.html
-    - I added the corresponding app route and Jinja returned a TypeError saything that I can not iterate over the object
+    - I added the corresponding app route and Jinja returned a TypeError saying that I can not iterate over the object
     - I removed the Jinja for loop and my page rendered but the injected data does not show up
     - I changed the collection from recipe to recipes in the route
     - data from the collection now renders to recipe.html successfully